mrvfino/tilblog/content/docs/day2.md

 draft = false
 +++

-You just need to create `loading.tsx` file and put your loading UI there!
+You just need to create a `loading.tsx` file in your `app/` directory and put your loading UI there!